How to Get a Private Investigator License in Nevada

 Last updated: March 2, 2026

 Nevada is a dynamic market centered on Las Vegas, one of the fastest-growing metros in the US, making it an excellent place to start a career as a private investigator.
 Licensing in Nevada is overseen by the Nevada Private Investigator's Licensing Board (PILB).
-The process requires 0 hours of pre-license education and costs between $2,000 and $3,000 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the Nevada PI Licensing Exam (administered by Nevada Private Investigator's Licensing Board (PILB)) with a score of at least 70%.

-Nevada requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Nevada does not require any pre-license education hours.
 Budget between $2,000 and $3,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring private investigators complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |